Templates Settings¶

 The rest of the window is divided into four tabs, grouping the metadata fields into Rights, Location, Contact and Subjects.

-The Rights Information¶
+Rights Information¶

 The Rights tab contains the default identity and copyright data.
 This is an extract of the IPTC/XMP specifications for these fields:

 Authors (synonymous to Creator and By-line): This field should contain your name, or the name of the person who created the photograph.
 If it is not appropriate to add the name of the photographer (for example, if the identity of the photographer needs to be protected) the name of a company or organization can also be used.
 Once saved, this field should not be changed by anyone.
-This field does not support the use of commas or semi-colons as separator.
+This field does support the use of semi-colons as a separator.
 With IPTC, this field is limited to 32 characters.

 Author Positions (synonymous with By-line title): This field should contain the job title of the photographer.
 Examples might include titles such as: Staff Photographer, Freelance Photographer, or Independent Commercial Photographer.
 Since this is a qualifier for the Author field, the Author field must also be filled out.
 With IPTC, this field is limited to 32 characters.